UbiquityRobotics/ubiquity_launches/README.md

 applications is to point them at some ROS tutorials and say "go at it".
 Unfortunately, this is a little bit dumping buckets of blood into shark infested waters and going for a little swim.
-At Ubiquity Robotics, we robot application developers to have a much less traumatic experience.
+At Ubiquity Robotics, we want robot application developers to have a much less traumatic experience.
 For this reason, we have invested a great deal of effort to make ROS robot application development as easy as possible.